Manglik-R/Car-Rental-System-CS253/README.md

 ## Project Structure

 The repository is organised as :
-- `DB` Folder : This folder acts as the database and contains 4 `.csv` files to store information.
+- `DB` Folder : This folder acts as the database and contains 4 comma separated values files to store information.
   - `customer.csv` : This file contains information about customers.
 It contains 6 different columns namely `UserId`, `Password`, `Name`, `CustomerRecord`, `Dues` and `NumberOfCarsRented`.
   - `employee.csv` : This file contains information about employees.
 It contains 6 different columns namely `UserId`, `Password`, `Name`, `EmployeeRecord`, `Dues` and `NumberOfCarsRented`.
   - `manager.csv` : This file contains information about managers.
 It contains 6 different columns namely `UserId`, `Password` and `Name`.